PreventRansomware/PreventRansomware/docs/intro.md

 If you follow this documentation step by step to the end, your network **will be able to fend off the majority of today's ransomware attacks**, and you most likely won't have to spend any money.

 For those who are not big on reading long-form documentation or don’t have the time, we have condensed our information down into a top-five controls list and a helpful checklist PDF.
-If you already have a competent sysadmin or security team, you might be able to implement the proper controls quickly.
+If you already have a competent sysadmin or security team, you might be able to implement the proper controls quickly without trawling the entire set of documentation.